Ontario Highway 410: History

 as well as an interchange at Queen Street; the former was completed by the end of the year while the latter took until late 1985.
 Construction of the interchange at Bovaird Drive began in 1985 and was completed the following summer.

 With the construction of each interchange, the future northbound lanes of the freeway were constructed and opened to two-way traffic.
 By 1988, two lanes were open between Steeles Avenue and Bovaird Drive.

 In 1987, construction began south of the future Highway 407 interchange, expanding the two lane Heart Lake Road to a six lane freeway.
 In addition, work began on the future southbound lanes north of Steeles Avenue.

-In 1990, work began on an interchange with Courtney Park Drive.

-By mid-1991, Highway 410 was complete from north of Highway 401 to Bovaird Drive, and work was underway to complete the junction, with a flyover ramp from Highway 401 eastbound to Highway 410 northbound, while the flyover ramp from Highway 410 southbound to Highway 401 eastbound replaced the existing loop ramp.
+In 1990, the Courtney Park Drive overpass was widened from two to four lanes as ramps were added to connect to the freeway south of it.
+By mid-1991, Highway 410 was complete from north of Highway 401 to Bovaird Drive, and work was underway to complete the junction, with an eleven-span semi-directional flyover ramp from Highway 401 eastbound to Highway 410 northbound, while the flyover ramp from Highway 410 southbound to Highway 401 eastbound replaced the existing loop ramp.

 The interchange with Highway 401 was expanded alongside the widening of that highway to a collector-express system and opened to traffic ramp-by-ramp beginning August 28, 1990 and continuing through the end of the year.

-In the fall of 1991, alongside the widening of Highway 410 into a full freeway, construction began on the connecting ramps between Highway 403 and Highway 410.
-These pass under the existing Highway 401 collector lane structures within the space vacated by the removal of the Highway 410 southbound to Highway 401 eastbound loop ramp.
-New overpasses were constructed for the Highway 401 express lanes.
+In the fall of 1991, alongside the widening of Highway 410 into a full freeway, construction began on the connecting ramps between Highway 403 and Highway 410 that pass under the existing Highway 401 collector lane structures within the space vacated by the removal of the Highway 410 southbound to Highway 401 eastbound loop ramp.
+In the vacant right-of-way between the Highway 401 collectors, overpasses were constructed for the Highway 401 express lanes that would flow under the recently completed flyover ramps between Highway 401 eastbound and Highway 410.

 The 2.2 km link opened on November 2, 1992, at a cost of $7.3 million.

+As completed to its initial terminus in mid-1991, Highway 410 ended just north of the interchange with Bovaird Drive, as the opposing carriageways merged under the western span of the Bovaird Drive overpass (although separated by a Jersey barrier for some distance) and after an S-curve the freeway transitioned to an arterial street and continued north as Heart Lake Road.